StarrC/covid19_prediction/README.md

 # Model Instructions and Requirements
 1. Run peak.Rmd file
-   - Prediction results require peak cases to be determined and labeled accordingly (High, Medium, Low)
+   - Prediction results require peak cases by county to be determined.
+   - Labels of "High", "Medium" and "Low" risk are then assigned to each county based on timeframe of when the peak value occurred
 2. Run cases.Rmd file to generate prediction model results and csv for case predictions by county
 3. Run deaths.Rmd file to generate prediction model results and csv for deaths predictions by county
 4. RStudio